Snowflake on AWS: How to Deploy in 2025 [Practical Guide]

 FILE_FORMAT = <csv_format_name>;

 Using the storage integration and the external stages, you can load data from and unload data into S3.
-Let’s look at that in a bit more detail.
+Let’s explore the specifics.

 Loading and unloading data in Amazon S3 #